|

 Romanesque churches to write a PhD on.

-the city that time forgot, but all this is sadly about to change.
-The
+seemed to be the city that time forgot, but all that has sadly changed in

 Plaza Mayor is now more or less pedestrianised, so no tourist buses, but the

-recent completion of the motorway from Madrid and the imminent (although
+recent completion of the motorway from Madrid and the high speed AVE

-speed AVE railway, are bringing the city into easy reach of day trippers
+railway, have brought the city into easy reach of day trippers